Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 - Farmers often lack <strong> precise information </strong>, leading to inefficient resource use.
 Our comprehensive data collection and AI recommendations enable precise resource management, improving yields and reducing costs.

 - Many farmers lack access to <strong> real-time data and timely support </strong>.
 EcoSync’s receiver displays real-time data and transmits it to the cloud every 15 seconds.
-The website provides instant access to this data and customer support through a chatbot and live agents.
+The website provides instant access to this data.

 - <strong> Access to expert advice</strong> can be limited.
 EcoSync utilizes Watson X AI to provide personalized recommendations on fertilizers and crop selection, tailored to each farm's unique conditions.
 Additionally, EcoSync features a WatsonX Assistant-powered chatbot for quick solutions or seamless connection to a live agent for support.